 MSK’s expertise and high volume of colorectal patients — 1,250 each year — helped our doctors spot this alarming trend early.
 “I would say five or six years ago, we started to see younger patients with colorectal cancer, including people in their 20s and 30s, that we weren’t seeing before,” says Julio Garcia-Aguilar, Chief of the Colorectal Service.
 “We got the impression that something was happening.
 And we started talking about it.”

 Research at MSK and elsewhere identified a growing number of people diagnosed with colorectal cancer before age 50.
 This distinction is critical because 50 is the age when guidelines recommend colonoscopies to screen people at average risk, meaning they have no family history of colorectal cancer or chronic conditions like ulcerative colitis that could make them more likely to get the disease.
+[Editor’s note: In 2021, the recommended age to begin colorectal cancer screening was lowered from 50 to 45 years of age.]

-Then, in early 2017, the American Cancer Society released a startling study.
+In early 2017, the American Cancer Society released a startling study.
 It found a sharp rise in colon and rectal cancers in adults as young as their 20s and 30s.
 The study concluded that a person born in 1990 had double the risk of colon cancer and four times the risk of rectal cancer as a person born in 1950 did at the same age.
 But researchers were puzzled by what was behind the trend.

 Even more troubling, the study found a small but unmistakable rise in the death rate of younger people with colorectal cancer.
 Experts believe one factor is that their symptoms are often dismissed until the cancer has become advanced, when it’s harder to treat.Back to top